JOOMUUSUU/JOOMUUSUU/README.md

 ## Hi there im Joom or as well as Jo 👋

-🔭 I’m currently working on searching my self in the middle of the programing.
+🔭 I’m currently working on searching my self in the middle of the programing.<br>
-🌱 I’m currently learning how to be a fitable Front-end in this modern rea
+🌱 I’m currently learning how to be a fitable Front-end in this modern rea<br>

-⚡ Fun fact bout me:
+⚡ Fun fact bout me:<br>
-🐼I am enjoying drawing as mush as i am enjoy eating🐼 🐼I prefer night then a day and cold then a hot weather🐼 🐼Sometime i prefer book then a monitor🐼
+🐼I am enjoying drawing as mush as i am enjoy eating🐼<br>
+🐼I prefer night then a day and cold then a hot weather🐼<br>
+🐼Sometime i prefer book then a monitor🐼<br>

 <!--
 **JOOMUUSUU/JOOMUUSUU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.